Captain Shawn T. Rivard

 The Bell 407 helicopters all have a FLIR 8500 system, rescue hoist and 30 million candlepower searchlight, which all aid in the success of locating missing person, fugitives and lost children.

-During 2020, the Aviation Unit responded to 293 requests for searches for escapees, missing persons, criminals, and stolen property.
+During 2020, the Aviation Division responded to 293 requests for searches for escapees, missing persons, criminals, and stolen property.

-The Aviation Unit also utilizes aircraft to conduct surveillances, and in 2020 received the following requests:
+The Aviation Division also utilizes aircraft to conduct surveillances, and in 2020 received the following requests:

 - 28 for drug or narcotic surveillance